Epitácio Pessoa: Biography

-Presidency
+Presidency (1919–1922)

 Brazil had greatly improved its financial situation over the course of the First World War.
 The industrialized countries had been forced to concentrate all of their resources towards the arms industry.
 Brazil exported raw materials at compensatory prices and enlarged its industrial base, manufacturing products that were previously imported.
 With the end of the war, Europe began to rehabilitate its industries.
 At the same time, Brazil was plagued with a number of workers strikes, and the business community along with the coffee-growers tried to reimpose their control.
 In response to these events, Pessoa introduced a program of austere financial planning.
 Nevertheless, the pressures on the State continued to grow.
 New loans, totaling nine million pounds, financed the retention of green coffee in Brazilian ports.
 Another loan was secured from the United States for the electrification of the Estrada de Ferro Central do Brasil.

 Pessoa did not escape from the intrigues of state politics and used the federal government to intervene on behalf of state-based interest groups in return for support in Congress.
 He was embroiled in one of the most troubled periods in the history of the Old Republic with the outbreak of the Copacabana Fort revolt on 5 July 1922, the crisis of the false letters (see below) and the revolt of the Military Club.
 The process of finding a successor for Pessoa therefore happened within a highly charged climate in which the lieutenants and subalterns (the tenentes) of the Armed Forces called for profound political reforms.